ADHD Time Blindness: Practical Strategies for Managing Time More Effectively

 Feeling disoriented when transitioning between activities because time passed unnoticed

-These patterns are common for adults with ADHD and are not a reflection of laziness or lack of care.
+These patterns are common among adults with ADHD and are not a reflection of laziness or lack of care.
 Recognizing them makes it easier to build strategies that work with your brain instead of against it.

 Use Your Phone Clock to Support Time Awareness